After Effects vs Premiere Pro: Which Should You Use?

 By Role

-• YouTubers and vloggers → Premiere Pro (90% of the time).
-Add After Effects only when you need custom intros, transitions, or effects.
+• YouTubers and vloggers → Premiere Pro for the main edit.
+Add After Effects when custom intros, transitions, or effects are part of the format.

 • Motion designers → After Effects is your primary tool.
 Use Premiere Pro only for final assembly if needed.